If You Invested $1000 in Lowe's 10 Years Ago, This Is How Much You'd Have Now

 Bottom Line

-Putting together a successful investment portfolio takes a combination of research, patience, and a little bit of risk.
-For Lowe's, if you bought shares a decade ago, you're likely feeling really good about your investment today.
+Anyone can invest, but building a successful investment portfolio requires research, patience, and a little bit of risk.
+So, if you had invested in Lowe's ten years ago, you're likely feeling pretty good about your investment today.

 Analysts are forecasting more upside for LOW too.